A gentle beginning for children—and their parents/caregivers.

 Welcome

 The program is designed to provide a homelike, safe, and nurturing environment for both children and their parents or caregivers as the children take those first steps out of the home and into the world.
-We will provide playthings from the natural world and simple toys for the children, share healthy organic snacks for all, songs, rhymes and stories within a model of a rhythmic, structured morning that we hope may inspire home life in some way.
-We will also offer some simple crafts for the adults and will provide articles about child development and Waldorf philosophy to assist in your parenting journey.
+We will provide playthings from the natural world and simple toys for the children to explore, along with healthy organic snacks for all, songs, rhymes and stories within a model of a rhythmic, structured morning that we hope may inspire home life in some way.
+We also offer simple crafts for the adults and provide articles about child development and Waldorf philosophy to assist in your parenting journey.

 Part of the intention of the parent/caregiver-child class is learning from Waldorf Teachers, how to work harmoniously with the child through mood, gestures (both inner and outer) that match what we say, slow rhythmical voice brought with warmth, soft gentle touch that lowers stress hormones, and conflict avoidance through attentiveness and support that maintains the child’s self-esteem and agency.